dillonkearns/elm-pages/examples/docs/content/blog/introducing-elm-pages.md

 I hope that `elm-pages` will make people's lives easier (and their load times faster).
 But `elm-pages` is for more than just building your blog or portfolio site.
 There's a movement now called JAMstack (JavaScript, APIs, and Markup) that is solving a broader set of problems with static sites.
 JAMstack apps do this by pulling in data from external sources, and using modern frontend frameworks to render the content (which then rehydrate into interactive apps).
 The goal is to move as much work as possible away from the user's browser and into a build step before pushing static files to your CDN host (but without sacrificing functionality).
 More and more sites are seeing that optimizing performance improves conversion rates and user engagement, and it can also make apps simpler to maintain.

 This is just the first release of `elm-pages`, but I've built a prototype for pulling in external data and am refining the design in preparation for the next release.
 Once that ships, the use cases `elm-pages` can handle will expand to things like ecommerce sites, job boards, and sites with content written by non-technical content editors.
 You can find a very informative FAQ and resources page about these ideas at [jamstack.org](https://jamstack.org/) (plus a more in-depth definition of the term JAMstack).

+## Comparing `elm-pages` and `elmstatic`

+`elm-pages` and [`elmstatic`](https://korban.net/elm/elmstatic/) have a lot of differences.
+At the core, they have two different goals. `elmstatic` generates HTML for you that doesn't include an Elm runtime.
+It uses Elm as a templating engine to do page layouts.
+It also makes some assumptions about the structure of your page content, separating `posts` and `pages` and automatically generating post indexes based on the top-level directories within the `posts` folder.
+It's heavily inspired by traditional static site generators like Jekyll.

+`elm-pages` hydrates into a single-page app that includes a full Elm runtime, meaning that you can have whatever client-side interactivity you want.
+It supports similar use cases to static site generators like [Gatsby](http://gatsbyjs.org). `elm-pages` makes a lot of optimizations by splitting and lazy-loading pages, optimizing image assets, and using service workers for repeat visits.
+It pre-renders HTML for fast first renders, but because it ships with JavaScript code it is also able to do some performance optimizations to make page changes faster (and without page flashes).
+So keep in mind that shipping without JavaScript doesn't necessarily mean your site performance suffers!
+You may have good reasons to want a static site with no JavaScript, but open up a Lighthouse audit and try it out for yourself rather than speculating about performance!

+Either framework might be the right fit depending on your goals.
+I hope this helps illuminate the differences!

 ## How does `elm-pages` work?